mco-gh/mco.dev/content/post/politics/nv.md

 According to the New York Times, "Remaining votes include mail ballots received on Election Day, those that will arrive over the next week and provisional ballots.".
 So they'll likely skew a bit but it's not obvious in which direction.
 And 86% is a pretty good sample size.

-The calculation below does a simple extrapolation across each county in Nevada and predicts Biden will win by roughly 1%.
-My projected shares of the total may be off a bit due to excluding the effect of the two other party candidates, but the relative difference should be the same: Biden wins the state by about 1%.
+The calculation below does this simple per-county extrapolation.
+My projected shares of the total may be off a bit due to excluding the effect of the two other party candidates, but the relative difference should be the same: Biden wins Nevada by about 1%.

 <br>